napframework/nap-docs/app/manual/07_rendering.md

 Advanced Rendering {#advanced_rendering}
 =======================

 NAP 0.7+ introduces a new render module: the `naprenderadvanced` module.
 With a set of tools that expand (supplement) the default renderer, including: lights, shadows, cube maps, various new standard shaders and several rendering-related utilities.
-The [Render Advanced Service](@ref nap::RenderAdvancedService) creates and manages internal resources such as render targets and textures that are bound to materials that use these advanced features.
+The [RenderAdvancedService](@ref nap::RenderAdvancedService) creates and manages internal resources such as render targets and textures that are bound to materials that use these advanced features.

 Lights {#lights}
 =======================